cyclefenix/cookbook/assets/texts/asian.md

 *Instructions:*
 1. Stir fry veg, set aside
 2. Boil water in a pot, cook dried glass noodles for 6 mins
-3. Drain noodles and rinse in cold water
+3. Drain noodles and rinse in cold water.
+Cut in half.
 4. In the same pot, add the 1/2 cup water and sauce ingredients, bring to boil
 5. Add cooked noodles back to the pot and mix with sauce.
 Also add back in veg.
 Heat on low until done.